Home | Study Links | Rhymes |

 arrangement of primes, non-primes and frequencies exist in this tubular model as shown.

-Frequency #3 appears to have stronger bonds than the other frequencies.
+Frequency #3 appears to have stronger bonds than the others.

 A connection to this verse perhaps: "Or ever the silver cord be loosed," Ecclesiastes 12:6 KJV